 Developing skills and confidence

-At SCIS, the arts program is robust and well rounded and fueled by teachers who are passionate as they are talented and knowledgeable about their subject.
+At SCIS, the arts program is robust, well-rounded, and fueled by teachers who are as passionate as they are talented and knowledgeable about their subject.

 Our students are taught the whole creative process, from critical observation and thinking to reflection and presentation, while also being challenged to express their artistic selves.